monkeysppp/VBCoachNotes/Psychology.md

 - Early implementation of variable practice and whole-skill training

 Don't think in terms of player skill or experience; think in terms of the amount of regulatory stimuli.

+## Hierarchy of Competence

+- Unconscious Competence | Right Intuition <== hey, this looks like you've trained your system-1 brain to do the right thing.
+- Conscious Competence | Right Analysis
+- Conscious Incompetence | Wrong Analysis
+- Unconscious Incompetence | Wrong Intuition

 ## Cognitive Influences